LordAlucard90/TypeScript-Tutorial/03 - Interfaces And Abstract Classes/readme.md

 ## Setup Compiling

-In order to configure the **tsc** compiler, it is possible to run the command
+In order to configure the typescript compiler, it is possible to run the command
 ```bash
 tsc --init
 ```